MarcLarock/Algorithms/README.md

 # Algorithms (Greatest Hits)

 This repo contains a few fun problems I encountered in my algorithms course.
 I enjoyed working on these little brain teasers.
 Therefore, I thought I would include them here.
+Some files are jupyter notebooks and some are PDFs.
 Enjoy!